RunOnFlux/FluxInfoWP/README.md

-# App Info for Flux
+# Info for Flux

-App Info for Flux is a wordpress plugin that displays Flux related information about the running application.
+Info for Flux is a wordpress plugin that displays Flux related information about the running application.
 It also lists all the nodes in the cluster and displays basic status information

 Future enhancements will include